- Psychology, Psychiatry,

 - Politics & Philosophy

 - Assessment Scales

 Q & A with the Author

-- What made you decide to edit this book?
+- What made you decide to write this book?

 - What is the one thing you hope readers take away from this book?

-- Is there something you think it’s important to highlight about this topic?
+- Is there something you think is important to highlight about this topic?

 - What is a common misconception about this topic that you would like to clear up?